Understanding Bradford factor scores

-HR departments often use the Bradford formula to calculate the impact of absence.
-But how does it work, and is it still a valid metric?
+Organisations and their HR teams often use the Bradford factor score to calculate the impact of employee absence.
+But how the Bradford score work, and is it still a valid metric?

 How are Bradford factor scores calculated?

-Bradford factor scores are based on the frequency and length of an employee’s absence during a defined period, usually 52 weeks.
+Bradford factor scores or sickness scale are based on the frequency and length of an employee’s absence during a defined period, usually 52 weeks.

 The formula used is: